Electrical Cabling Throughout History in Melbourne

 Tough Rubber Sheathed (TRS) Cable – 1940s to 1960s

-From the 1940s to the 1960s, another type of rubber cabling was also commonly installed in Melbourne; tough rubber sheathed (TRS) cable.
-This cable has copper conductors surrounded with rubber insulation.
-It was installed in a similar fashion to modern regulations except it often did not have an earth cable.
-Commonly an un-sheathed bare-earth cable was installed throughout the home and this was then connected to as required.
-This is no longer permitted and new safety regulations require each electrical circuit to have its own independent earth cable to prevent the accidental disconnection of the protective earth to all circuits.
+Commonly, an un-sheathed bare-earth cable was installed throughout the home, and this was then connected as required.
+This is no longer permitted, and new safety regulations require each electrical circuit to have its own independent earth cable to prevent the accidental disconnection of the protective earth from all circuits.
 Earth cables now also need to be sheathed.

-The dangers associated with TRS cabling are similar to VIR cabling.
-The external rubber insulation deteriorates over time and crumbles off the conductors, leaving live electrical parts exposed.
-Unfortunately it is very common to find this type of cabling still in use despite the badly deteriorated insulation and we regularly pull apart light switches and power points to find completely exposed wires with little to no insulation left.
+Unfortunately, it is very common to find this type of cabling still in use despite the badly deteriorated insulation, and we regularly pull apart light switches and power points to find completely exposed electrical wires with little to no insulation left.

 Any home containing TRS cabling should be rewired with modern, safe TPS cabling as soon as possible.